seamplex/feenox/examples/README.markdown

 $
 ```

-# Lorenz' attractor---the one with the butterfly
+# Lorenz’ attractor—the one with the butterfly

 Solve